 In addition to enhancing loyalty, customer feedback powers data-driven product and marketing decisions.
 A large number of customers requesting the same feature could encourage organizations to prioritize the development of that feature, whereas a lot of positive feedback on a feature could make it an area of focus in marketing campaigns.

-- Ask customers for feedback.
-Simple surveys are the most common way to collect customer feedback at various points throughout the customer journey.
+- Gather customer feedback.
+Simple surveys are the most common way for product teams to ask for feedback at various points throughout the customer journey.
 Keeping an eye on response rates can suggest necessary changes.

 - Categorize the feedback.
 Customer feedback is typically categorized as product feedback, customer service feedback or marketing/sales feedback.

 - Act on the feedback.
-Customer feedback should be shared with relevant team members during weekly meetings, via Slack or other workflow tools.
+Customer feedback survey results should be shared with relevant team members during weekly meetings, via Slack or other workflow tools.

 - Follow up with customers. and close the feedback loop.
 Public feature request boards, customer feedback reports or a simple email thanking a customer for feedback is essential.
 Sometimes, to close the loop, satisfaction surveys can be shared too.

-Customer feedback loops might look at overall satisfaction with the product, potential problems with customer service and support, or potential issues with the product.
-In each case, you may want to consider different tools that are best suited to collect different types of feedback, as well as different ways to connect that feedback with the right staff.
+Feedback loops with customers might look at overall satisfaction with the product, potential problems with customer experience and support, or potential issues with the product.
+In each case, you may want to consider different tools that are best suited to gathering feedback of different types, as well as different ways to connect that feedback with the right staff.

 Customer Feedback Tools

-There are many different tools that you can use to collect customer feedback, ranging from net promoter score (NPS) surveys to Trello boards.
+There are many different tools that you can use to collect customer feedback and customer effort scores, ranging from net promoter score (NPS) surveys to Trello boards.

 Net Promoter Score (NPS) Surveys